some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Length is a field of 32 Bits containing the length in Byte of the payload beginning with the Request ID/Client ID until the end of the SOME/IP-message.
+Length is a field of 32 bits containing the length in byte of the payload beginning with the Request ID/Client ID until the end of the SOME/IP-message.

 .. feat_req:: 🎯
     :id: feat_req_someip_798